Europe is burning: Four reasons why | DW | 05.08.2021

 Barely halfway through summer, the area burnt by wildfires raging through the Balkans, Italy and the southeastern Mediterranean has already eclipsed yearly averages.

-Men gather sheep to take them away from an advancing in Marmaris in western Turkey, a region struggling against its deadliest wildfires in decades
+Sheep are shepherded away from an advancing fire in Marmaris in western Turkey, a region struggling against its deadliest wildfires in decades

 Wildfires burning across southern Europe in the last month — whether sparked naturally by lightning, or by arsonists — have been flamed by drought and extreme heat.